 Mt.
 Lebanon deer sharpshooting ends, Pittsburgh Post-Gazette, March 3, 2017The sharpshooters of Mt.
 Lebanon stopped at 55 deer when spring-like weather made baiting stations ineffective.

 Deer busts through glass door at Giant grocery store in Pa., USA Today, Feb 7, 2017One deer slammed into a window of Smoker’s Outlet, but didn’t cause any damage, Rizzo said.
 Another deer was seen running off through a nearby field.
 But the third ended up slamming into a glass door at Giant and briefly wreaked havoc inside, where some customers were shopping.
+The shop had to enlist some glassdoor services to replace the door, making it safe for customers to shop there again.

 Pennsylvania again leads US in reported Lyme disease cases, Fox News, Dec 30, 2016Symptoms of Lyme disease include fever, chills, joint aches, swollen lymph nodes, headache and rashes.
 If left untreated, the disease can lead to arthritis and other problems.